mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

     Enter "/Values" in the Path box, that is the Path of you controller's action that simulates a web application having some delays.
 In this scenario there are no URL parameters but alternateviley you could add them to the parameters list below.

-    Keep the other options default (Http Request should be GET)
+    Keep the other options default (Http Request should be GET).

 4) Adding a View Results Window